axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/error-handling.rst

    from a URL that could not be handled successfully by the server side, or being navigated by a corrupt URL.
 For example, when the user clicks on a link to start a task that does not exist.

+-  View expire error: this kind of errors occurs when a user submits a request for a page that no longer has an active view in the session or user session has expired.

 .. _components-error-handling-ajax-error-handling: